 The wider the variety of devices used, the greater the risk is in terms of providing an inadequate user experience which has an impact on your bottom line.
 This means companies need to be on their A-game when delivering effective ways to handle device fragmentation for their customers.
 Find out how you can leverage your own device database.

 As the massive growth in mobile and connected devices continues, our latest research focuses on selected smartphone hardware characteristics, including chipset names, chipset vendors, GPUs, RAM, and the number of SIM slots.
 Check out our latest infographic which breaks down this data and gives you a better understanding of the mobile market today.

 Our customers have regularly asked us whether we can index device information against make/model strings in addition to User-Agent strings.
-The driver for this is that they have an installed base of apps or SDKs which return manufacturer and model information, but they are unable to use this data programmatically.
-Unstructured data is often accumulated over time, and a means is required to convert the data into a structured format whereby it can be usefully analysed.
 Accordingly, DeviceAtlas has been extended to support the app environment, in addition to web and mobile network environments.

 Today’s world of web analytics is difficult to navigate without a detailed knowledge of user devices.
 Find out what sort of device data you can access and how you can leverage this data to gain a competitive edge.

 For video advertising technology players, getting it right on mobile requires an accurate knowledge of the device you are addressing.
 Having real-time data on whether a device is a mobile, tablet or desktop as well as other device capabilities such as screen size, resolution, OS and OS version and multimedia capabilities will ensure that the creative will work from a technical perspective and is contextually targeted for mobile devices.